-The roof is made by overlapping two 41⁄2" x 21⁄2" Flexible Plates two holes.
+The roof is made by overlapping two 41⁄2" × 21⁄2" Flexible Plates two holes.
 It is bolted to Angle Brackets attached to the Strips 3.
-A second Angle Bracket held by the Bolt 7 is bolted to a compound strip 8, second Angle bracket need by the boilt?
-Is obtled to a compound strip of consisting of two 21⁄2" Strips fastened to the sides by Angle Brackets.
+A second Angle Bracket held by the Bolt 7 is bolted to a compound strip 8, consisting of two 21⁄2" Strips fastened to the sides by Angle Brackets.